EnvGen/Degprimer_specificity/README.md

     "min_ampl_size": "200",
     "min_idt_species": 48, -- Used when selecting primers.
 Minimum number of species with unique amplicon that can be identified --
     "min_idt_strains": 153, -- Used when selecting primers.
 Minimum number of strains with unique amplicon that can be identified --
-    "max_idt_genis": 50, -- Used when selecting primers.
+    "max_idt_genus": 50, -- Used when selecting primers.
 Maximum number of non Vibrio genus from which amplicons are generated --
     "target": "Vibrio", --  "Vibrio" when using Vibrio Database, "Bacteria" when using Representative Bacteria database -- "primer_list_file": "/abs/path/to/List_of_primers.txt" -- List of primers to be analysed --